dungnq271/Reinforcement-Learning-PyTorch/README.md

 # Reinforcement Learning with PyTorch
-Some of my implementation of various RL algorithms for a better understanding
+Some of my implementation of various RL algorithms in PyTorch for a better understanding